Cataracts occur when changes in the lens of the eye cause it to become less transparent (clear). This results in cloudy or misty vision.

 Replacing the focusing power of the lens is as important as the surgery to remove it.

-The affected lens may sometimes be replaced with an artificial lens during surgery, although it's more common for the child to wear contact lenses or glasses after surgery to compensate for the lens that was removed.
+The affected lens may sometimes be replaced with an artificial lens during surgery.
+But it's more common for the child to wear contact lenses or glasses after surgery to compensate for the lens that was removed.

-It can be difficult to predict exactly how much better your child's vision will be after treatment, although it's likely there will always be a degree of reduced vision in the affected eye (or eyes).
+It can be difficult to predict exactly how much better your child's vision will be after treatment.
+It's likely there will always be a degree of reduced vision in the affected eye (or eyes).

 Read more about treating childhood cataracts.